Venek84/elan2mqtt/README.md

 # Anouncement
+There is a new version of this project - please visit https://github.com/pan64/elan2mqtt

-This project is looking for a new home/mantainer.
-If you are interested please send a PM.
+(This project is looking for a new home/mantainer.
+If you are interested please send a PM.)

 In meantime you can try to use https://github.com/lordrak007/haas-addon-repo